BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/account.md

 /usr/sbin/sshd -D
 ```

-6. Restart your Octopus Home Pro
+Once saved, restart your Octopus Home Pro to boot up the custom API on start.

 ### Settings

 Once the API has been configured, you will need to set the address to the IP address of your Octopus Home Pro (e.g. `http://192.168.1.2`).

-If you have setup the custom API, then you will need to set api key to the value you set `SERVER_AUTH_TOKEN` to.
+**If you have setup the custom API**, then you will need to set api key to the value you set `SERVER_AUTH_TOKEN` to.

 ### Entities